crazywhalecc/static-php-cli/README-en.md

     camelCase and underscore formats should be followed, and mixing within the same module is prohibited.
 - When compiling external libraries and creating patches, compatibility with different operating systems should be considered.

+## Sponsor this project

+You can sponsor my project on [this page](https://github.com/crazywhalecc/crazywhalecc/blob/master/FUNDING.md).

 ## Open-Source License

 This project is based on the tradition of using the MIT License for old versions,